 It helps if you already have a few decent tools sitting around to facilitate your handyman fumbling—screwdrivers, drill, drill bits, vice grips, hammer, saw—but, if not, most local hardware stores sell an all-in-one set that can get you started on most simple tasks.
 Other essentials for quick and easy upkeep and fixes around your home or apartment include WD-40, silicone lubricant, cream of tartar, baking soda, and expanding foam.
 Follow these tips and tricks the next time your home needs repair or maintenance and then bask in the subsequent feeling of accomplishment.

 If the pipe coming out of your shower wall ends up getting a little loose, an easy fix is to pull back the flange and apply some expanding foam into the gap around the shower arm.
 As the stuff dries, it will fill the cavity and keep the pipe in place, eliminating any wobble.
-And for some tools that definitely won’t help you out, here are the 30 Most Useless Home Appliances Ever Created.
+If you don’t have the tools for this or feel you don’t want to make things worse, just a hire a plumber and he should be able to leave it as good as new.
+It should last you that way for a good long while as well.

 Squeaky floors can be a super-annoying problem in your house, whether under carpet or a hardwood floor.
 To get rid of noises under carpet, use a stud finder to find a floor joist near the squeak and then use a drill to drive in a low-profile trim screw (without threads near the head) through the carpet and pad and into solid wood.
 Drive in more if it still makes noise.